Paige raises $15 million from Goldman Sachs to detect cancer with computer vision

 Paige was founded in 2017 by Thomas Fuchs and his colleagues from the Memorial Sloan Kettering Cancer Center.
 The company has about 50 employees and is hiring for a number of positions.

 “We’ve been growing rapidly.
-And we are actively hiring across a whole range of different roles, both on the engineering and product development by AI scientists, data scientists,” Paige said.
+And we are actively hiring across a whole range of different roles, both on the engineering and product development by AI scientists, data scientists,” Grady said.
 “We are also hiring around the country and internationally.”

 Paige has been granted FDA breakthrough designation for computational pathology products, which could help it get approval for its products faster.